 Stay tuned for version 4.0 as we announce support for token ring and SMB1.
 No we wont.

-In the meanwhile, do check out our upcoming webinar where I speak with GigaOm analyst Enrico Signoretti to explain why modern workloads such as Artificial Learning, High-Performance Computing, and Big Data Analytics cannot be successful without access to ALL data.
+In the meanwhile, do check out our upcoming webinar where I speak with GigaOm analyst Enrico Signoretti to explain why modern workloads such as Artificial Learning, High-Performance ComputingHigh-performance computing (HPC) harnesses the power of computer clusters to solve complex problems with massive data sets., and Big Data Analytics cannot be successful without access to ALL data.